-The funding received in year does not allow any increase to the Homelessness budget as such we, along with almost every Council country wide are forecasting large overspends in 2025/26 already.
+The funding received in year does not allow any increase to the Homelessness budget as such we, along with almost every Council country wide are expecting further financial pressures from homelessness in 2025/26.

 The teams are working hard to acquire new properties by rent or purchase to accommodate homeless and reduce these costs and the Government are being urged to provide more funding and recognise the issue.